gijsbers/go-splaytree/README.md

 [locality](https://en.wikipedia.org/wiki/Locality_of_reference)
 in the access patterns (insertions, lookups or removals).
 Say, you enter person data by date+time of birth and then you investigate specific age groups.
 Or you manage virtual memory pages and your applications tend to focus on groups of related pages.
 Over time they will abandon some groups of memory pages and move on to other groups of memory pages.
 The implied locality of reference in these examples indicate splay trees as the data structure of choice.

 The worst case cost for a single access (insertions, lookups or removals) is O(n), but amortized (averaged) over a sequence of accesses, while starting from an empty tree, the cost will be O(log n).
 Inserting a sorted sequence of 'n' elements into an empty tree has total cost O(n), which is optimal.
 Retrieving that same sequence of 'n' elements in either ascending or descending order has total cost O(n), which is again optimal.

 ##References

-["Performance Analysis of BSTs in System Software"](http://benpfaff.org/papers/libavl.pdf) by Ben Pfaff, compares the performance of 20 variants of BSTs and concludes that splay trees perform best when accesses are sequential or clustered.
+["Performance Analysis of BSTs in System Software"](http://benpfaff.org/papers/libavl.pdf) by Ben Pfaff, compares the performance of 20 variants of binary search trees (BSTs) and concludes that splay trees perform best when accesses are sequential or clustered.

 ##Installation